-9 of SA’s best sunsets in national parks
+9 of South Australia’s best sunsets in national parks

 Summer is here and so are South Australia’s best sunsets – check out our top picks.